2017 Philadelphia Eagles season: Week 17: vs. Dallas Cowboys

 In a meaningless Week 17 game for both teams and a mirror image of last year's season finale, the 13–2 Eagles rested several of their starters against the Dallas Cowboys, while playing others briefly.
 Nick Foles stayed in for one quarter, struggling to a stat line of 4-of-11 for 39 yards and an interception.
 Third-string quarterback Nate Sudfeld replaced Foles for the remaining three-quarters, throwing 19 completions in 23 attempts, for 134 yards, no touchdowns, and no interceptions.
 Dak Prescott's 20-yard touchdown pass to Brice Butler early in the fourth quarter was the only score all game and Dallas narrowly prevailed, 6–0.

+This was the first NFL game in 60 years (and as of 2024, most recent) for a 6-0 final occur via a touchdown and missed extra point (instead of two field goals).
+Ironically, the Eagles were also the losing team in the last such occurrence, falling to the Steelers in Pittsburgh.

 With the loss, the Eagles dropped to 13–3 and were unable to set a franchise record for most wins in a 16-game season (the 2017 Eagles tied the 2004 team with 13 wins).
 It was also the first shutout loss for the Eagles since a 24–0 loss to the Cowboys in Week 17 of the 2009 season.
 It was also the Eagles' third overall shutout loss at Lincoln Financial Field, and their first since a 42–0 shellacking in 2005 against the Seattle Seahawks.
 The Eagles were also unable to sweep the NFC East for the first time since 2004.

 Despite only playing for a quarter, Foles played poorly for the second straight week.
 This left many Eagles fans and sportswriters questioning how they would perform in the playoffs, setting the stage for the underdog theme.